 Small details can do more to convey the essence of your video compared to wide and general shots.
 When a person looks at the result of a wide shot, sometimes he can’t focus on your intended subject.

 However, if it is unavoidable, sometimes, using natural frames will do the trick.
 It will properly highlight or accentuate the subject even if it is slightly off-centered.
+If you really need to film in a very wide format, you may rent Kowa anamorphic lenses as this is designed for wide cinematic imagery.
+Using specific lenses according to your need will help you utilize your shoot while improving the image quality as well.

 3. Remember to capture good sound